 With over 35 years’ experience in Commercial Banking and Finance in Tasmania Dale brings to the board a wide range of business skills and a sound knowledge of the Tasmanian business environment.

-Poul joined IntoWork Australia as Group CEO in 2012 having over 30 years’ experience in community and employment related services.
+Poul Bottern (MBA Hons, GAICD) joined IntoWork Australia as Group CEO in 2012 having over 20 years experience in management and executive level roles across community, training and employment related services.

-Poul has worked with the Board and Management Team in building IntoWork Australia into a large national employment, recruitment, training and community service provider.
+Poul has worked with the Board and Management Team in building IntoWork Australia into a large progressive employment, recruitment, training and community service provider with over 100 locations across Australia.
+He is actively involved in various forums and peak bodies, including his role as the President of the National Australian Apprenticeship Association.

 Andrew has extensive experience in Senior Management and Directorships in Local Government and across numerous industries.